-Employment is another benefit of grid modernization.
-Some types of jobs that will be created include technicians for smart grid installation, communication technicians, network technicians, cybersecurity personnel, and likely a breed of hybrid electrical-communications engineers will emerge.
-There may be concerns that some 'old jobs', for instance meter readers, may be displaced, but it is expected that there will be 'new tasks in old jobs'.
+Employment is another beneft of grid modernization.
+Some types of jobs that will be created include technicians for smart grid installation, communication technicians, network technicians, cybersecurity personnel, and likely a breed of hybrid electrical-communications engineers will emerge.18 There may be concerns that some 'old jobs', for instance meter readers, may be displaced, but it is expected that there will be 'new tasks in old jobs'.
 Reskilling and retooling will be just as important.
 Meter readers may be trained in AMI or may develop themselves to take on jobs as line engineers or substation engineers.

 As modern grids promote more renewable energy use, more jobs can be generated from expansion in renewable energy deployment.
 In the Philippines, the number of jobs in the renewable energy sector show an increasing trend from 2018 to 2019, particularly in biofuels, solar PV, wind, as well as biomass.
-According to IRENA, in 2020, if not for the pandemic, the sector could employ up to 178,000 people.
-Unfortunately, the pandemic caused delays in project development activities and construction.
+According to IRENA, in 2020, if not for the pandemic, the sector could employ up to 178,000 people.19 Unfortunately, the pandemic caused delays in project development activities and construction.
 Geothermal energy was particularly affected with an estimated 30% reduction in jobs.
 As the economy gradually recovers, it is expected that employment in renewable energy will increase as the country moves to realize its clean energy goals.
-On the other hand, employment in fossil fuel-based generation possible possible possible possible passible passib
+On the other hand, employment in fossil fuel-based generation20 has steadily declined from an already low base compared to other capital-intensive industries.